ardeliaraminta/Cinema-Ticketing/README.md

-# Cinema Booking System - Data Structures and Algorithm
+# Cinema Booking System - Data Structures and Algorithms

 A cinema booking system that is efficient for the user to get movie tickets, book a seat display and search the movies available.